Metal Transfer Mode

 Conventional MIG/MAG welding is carried out using a constant voltage power source which provides an inherently stable 'self adjusting' arc.
 For pulsed welding, either a constant voltage or constant current power source with voltage feedback is used.

-Advantages and Disadvantages of MIG Welding
+What are the Advantages and Disadvantages of MIG Welding?

 MIG welding allows for the fast production of high quality welds and, due to a lack of flux being used, there is no chance of slag being trapped in the weld metal.
 The shielding gas protects the arc, meaning that there is little loss of alloying elements and only minor weld spatter.
 MIG welding can be operated in several ways, including semi and fully automatically, and is a versatile process which can be used to join a variety of metals and alloys.